pypa/distlib/docs/index.rst

 Welcome to distlib's documentation!
 ===================================

-Welcome to the documentation for ``distlib``, a low-level library of packaging functionality which is intended to be used as the basis for third-party packaging tools.
-Using a common low-level layer will improve interoperability and consistency of user experience across those tools which use the library.
+Welcome to the documentation for ``distlib``, **a library of packaging functionality which is intended to be used as the basis for third-party packaging tools**.
+Using a common layer will improve interoperability and consistency of user experience across those tools which use the library.

 **Please note:** this documentation is a *work in progress*.